 Fort Cooper was constructed in April 1836 during the Second Seminole War near present-day Inverness, Florida.
-General Winfield Scott instructed Major Mark Anthony Cooper and his 300 men of the First Georgia Battalion of Volunteers, to build a fort on the western shore of Lake Holathlikaha.
+General Winfield Scott instructed Major Mark Anthony Cooper and his 300 men of the First Georgia Battalion of Volunteers to build a fort on the western shore of Lake Holathlikaha.
 The fort’s initial purpose was to house and protect and house the sick and wounded left behind by General Scott as he continued on his way to Fort Brooke.

-In December of 1970, landowner John H. Eden Jr. sold the land to the State of Florida, who began working with archaeologists to excavate the Fort Cooper site.
+In December of 1970, landowner John H. Eden Jr. sold the land to the State of Florida, which began working with archaeologists to excavate the Fort Cooper site.
 The site was added to the National Register of Historic Places in June 1972.
-Today, there are no remains of the fort, but the historic site is located within the 710-acre Fort Cooper State Park two miles south of Inverness, Florida, off of U.S. Highway 41 on South Old Floral City Road.
+Today, there are no remains of the fort, but the historic site is located within the 710-acre Fort Cooper State Park two miles south of Inverness, Florida, off U.S. Highway 41 on South Old Floral City Road.

 Compiled by Kathy Alexander/Legends of America, updated November 2022.